JetBrains/Qodana/topics/custom-xml-profiles.md

 [//]: # (title: Custom XML profiles)

 You can create XML-formatted inspection profiles using your IDE.
-For example, for IntelliJ IDEA this process is explained on the [Configure profiles](https://www.jetbrains.com/help/idea/customizing-profiles.html) page.
+For example, for IntelliJ IDEA this is explained on the [Configure profiles](https://www.jetbrains.com/help/idea/customizing-profiles.html) page.
 After you create a profile, you can [export](https://www.jetbrains.com/help/idea/customizing-profiles.html#export-and-import-a-profile) it to file.